 Modern digital data storage requires systems capable of backing up data and preventing all possible data overload.
 Learn more about data storage and how it works in order to fulfill your own companies needs.
 Here’s an in-depth breakdown.

-Digital data storage is mostly offline storage for backup and failsafe data.
-In recent years digital data has evolved to include cloud storage.
+Digital data storage is mostly offline storage for backup and fail-safe data.
+In recent years, digital data has evolved to include cloud storage.
 It is a server that hosts all types of uploaded data, including media files.
 It generally exists to serve companies that have large amounts of data and need it protected and backed up.

-There are different types of data storage, and it’s important to understand how they contrast from one another.
-RAM or memory is temporary data storage so the computer can quickly access it.
+There are different types of data storage and it’s important to understand how they contrast from one another.
+RAM, or memory, is temporary data storage so the computer can quickly access it.
 The data stored here isn’t permanent.
 It instead allows a computer to read data fast, opposed to the slower alternatives of storage.

 The other type of storage is a device like a hard drive, which holds permanent data unlike the RAM storage.
 This storage is potentially mobile, as the drive can be external as well as internal.
 Personal data within different types of files including media generally are stored onto things like the hard drive or external drives for future use.
 It also helps the uploader retrieve data quickly in the future.

-Digital data storage systems are servers that host company data in a location different than the company location.
+Data storage systems are servers that host company data in a location different than the company location.
 Digital asset management (DAM) software similarly stores data but there are a few nuanced differences.
 DAM is suited for media files and documents – it boosts retrieval, sharing and collaboration.

-DAM technically stores data, but it’s more geared toward companies wishing to store and share digital files with third parties.
+DAM technically stores data, though it’s more geared toward companies wishing to store and share digital files with third parties.
 It also organizes files efficiently.
 Consider a DAM system when your storage needs include a more broad range of file types, such as media and other documents.